verenablaschke/dialect-clustering/README.md

 ## Current implementation

 [cluster.py](https://github.com/verenablaschke/dialect-clustering/blob/master/cluster.py) currently contains a very rough implementation that does the following:
-- For each dialect, concatenate all entries (including gap segments from the alignment) and convert the IPA segments into phonetic feature vectors using PanPhon, resulting in one very long feature vector per dialect.
+- For each doculect, concatenate all entries (including gap segments from the alignment) and convert the IPA segments into phonetic feature vectors using PanPhon, resulting in one very long feature vector per doculect.
-- Get the Manhattan distance between each pair of dialects to create a distance matrix (visualized with the heatmap).
+- Get the Manhattan distance between each pair of doculects to create a distance matrix (visualized with the heatmap).
 - Perform hierarchical clustering on the feature vectors using SciPiy's implementation of the UPGMA algorithm (Unweighted Pair Group Method using Arithmetic averages) (visualized with the dendrogram).

 Interestingly, of the (currently only 2...)
 Low German dialects, one is grouped with the Dutch variants and the other is part of an otherwise High & Central German cluster.